Activities of daily living are the things people do every day, like eating, bathing, or dressing.

 That’s the short answer.
-The long one includes answers to questions like why activities of daily living (ADLs) matter and how they can help you tell what level of care your parent needs.
+The long one includes answers to questions like why activities of daily living (ADLs) matter and how they can help you tell what level of care you or a loved one needs.

 Here’s what you need to know about activities of daily living, without the confusing medical jargon.